fieldtrip/website/tutorial/headmodel_eeg_bem.md

     light(gca, 'Position', [ 0  0 +1], 'Color', [1 1 1]/2)
     light(gca, 'Position', [ 0  0 -1], 'Color', [1 1 1]/2)

-{% include image src="/assets/img/tutorial/headmodel_eeg_bem/figure6.png" width="300" %}
+{% include image src="/assets/img/tutorial/headmodel_eeg_bem/figure11.png" width="600" %}

-_Figure 5.
-Template electrodes are not yet aligned with the scalp surface._
+_Figure; Template electrodes are not yet aligned with the scalp surface._

 It is quite clear that the electrodes are not aligned with the scalp surface, they are rotated by 90 degrees, shifted (aka translated), and also appear to have the incorrect overall scale.